R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/server-settings/banlist.md

 # Banlist

-The `banlist.txt` file found in `PUT FILE PATH HERE LATER` is a list of players that you have either banned or unbanned from your server.
+The `banlist.txt` file found at `R2Northstar\banlist.txt` is a list of players that you have either banned or unbanned from your server.

 The UIDs can be formatted as shown below:
 ```